Getting started – school leaders

 Wider school policies should also be reviewed to make sure they support the wellbeing of staff and pupils – these include policies relating to bullying, discrimination, behaviour management and school exclusion.

-Children should feel that they belong at school; that they are supported and can develop trusting relationships with school staff.
-School leaders have a vital role to play in creating this ethos across the school and should model best practice, for example by using positive, inclusive and respectful language, celebrating pupils’ successes, and being out to talk to parents and carers at the start and end of the school day.
+Children and young people should feel that they belong at school; that they are supported and can develop trusting relationships with school staff.
+School leaders have a vital role to play in creating this ethos across the school and should model best practice, for example by using positive, inclusive and respectful language, celebrating pupils’ successes, and engaging with parents and carers.

 4. Create a culture where mental health can be talked about openly

-It’s important to help staff understand that every child is different and may cope with challenging situations differently.
-Pupils and staff should know who to talk to if they need support - clear signposting within the school (through posters or in assemblies for example) is a good way to promote a sense of openness about seeking support or advice.
+It’s important to help staff understand that every child and young person is different and may cope with challenging situations differently.
+Pupils and staff should know who to talk to if they need support - clear signposting within the school is a good way to promote a sense of openness about seeking support or advice.

 - Mental health on the English curriculum